Finding Alwal’s sweet spot

 Since European settlement, fire regimes have changed dramatically across northern Australia.
-With fewer naturally-occurring storm burns, combined with the impacts of grazing, woody species like tea-tree (Melaleuca viridiflora) have invaded grasslands.
+With fewer naturally-occurring storm burns, combined with the impacts of grazing, woody species like Tea-tree (Melaleuca viridiflora) have invaded grasslands.
 This means more hiding spots for predatory birds, and less grass seeds for parrots to eat.

 Grazing by cattle and feral pigs exacerbates wet season food shortage, increasing the risk of mortality.
 Alwal require suitably old (30-50 years) termite mounds to nest in.
 As such, the loss of or damage to these crucial nesting sites can have a major impact on the population.

-Alwal is a key conservation priority for our partner in Cape York, the Olkola Aboriginal Corporation.
-Bush Heritage is supporting the Olkola Aboriginal Land Managers to undertake counts of active nests, gain information on the size of the current Northern (Moorehead River) population, and set up remote cameras to monitor fledglings and predators.
+We’ve supported the Olkola Aboriginal Land Managers to undertake counts of active nests, gain information on the size of the current Northern (Moorehead River) population, and set up remote cameras to monitor fledglings and predators.

-By restoring traditional fire regimes, Olkola land managers will reduce woody thickening caused by tea-tree invasion and maintain the grassy woodlands that the parrots need to thrive.
+By restoring traditional fire regimes, Olkola land managers will reduce woody thickening caused by Tea-tree invasion and maintain the grassy woodlands that the parrots need to thrive.

 We’re working with the Olkola to ensure that generations to come can appreciate the beauty of this unique parrot and the savannah grasslands it depends on.